getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 There are limitations to this.
 For example, you can't filter by multiple error_ids at the same time.
 But for Sentry this optimization can be applied to nearly all of our queries.
 It also has the benefit of not consuming any memory which is a great win for a query operating in a memory-constrained environment.

-Evaluating the "performance" of a query has many dimmensions.
-I've mentioned a couple throughout this post but one dimmension in particular is the target of this optimization.
+Evaluating the "performance" of a query has many dimensions.
+I've mentioned a couple throughout this post but one dimension in particular is the target of this optimization.
 Query latency.
 We know we can find a query's latency by inspecting the system's logs but how scientific is that?
 Query latency when measured against one or two or ten runs of a query has limited utility.
-You need a more extensive testing strategy to truly evaluate the latency impact on a query chnage.
+You need a more extensive testing strategy to truly evaluate the latency impact on a query change.
 Fortunately, ClickHouse includes a tool called `clickhouse-benchmark` for testing this.
 I'm able to access this utility by entering the following command: `docker exec -it clickhouse /usr/bin/clickhouse-benchmark`.

 ClickHouse Benchmark accepts a `--query` parameter followed by a string argument.
 The benchmarking utility will execute that query thousands of times and at the end of this process you'll have a nice percentile breakdown of how a query performed.
 Here's the output of our before and after.